 This model of remote employment is associated with individual hiring.
 In this case, a company closes its internal talent gaps by recruiting one or a few specialists from an outsourcing partner company to perform specific tasks.

 Outsourcing vendors are in charge of official employment and taxes, yet they are not responsible for the final result.
-Outstaffing is a viable solution when a business needs a flexible hiring option or seasonal talent.
+Outstaffing is a viable solution when a business needs a flexible hiring option or seasonal talent with less business investment and hiring overhead.
 Companies can ramp the augmented IT workforce up or down with no administrative hassle.

-According to Mordor Intelligence, the market for IT outsourcing services was estimated at over $526.6 billion in 2021.
-By 2027, its value is set to reach $682.3 billion.
+In 2024, the market for IT outsourcing services is estimated at over $617 billion.
+By 2029, its value is set to surpass $806 billion.
 Application development and maintenance have become the top outsourced functions among companies.
 But what are the benefits of outsourcing?

-The pandemic fallout has led to a cost-innovation dichotomy and made companies park their in-house innovation programs.
-Instead, global businesses now choose outsourcing as a viable way to reduce development costs without compromising software quality.
-Thus, 63% of companies see outsourcing as a cost-cutting business practice.
+First and foremost, global businesses choose outsourcing as a viable way to reduce development costs without compromising software quality.
+Thus, 57% of companies see outsourcing as a cost-effective business strategy.

-The cost-cutting potential of this collaboration stems from two factors.
+The cost savings driven by managed services stem from two factors.
 First, companies farm out their tech functions to offshore regions.
-These tend to have lower developer rates compared with top-dollar regions such as the US or UK.
+Offshore outsourcing tends to come at less cost due to lower developer rates compared with top-dollar regions such as the US or UK.
 In contrast, rates have a higher price tag in countries located near a first-world economy.

 Second, outsourcing vendors take over a wide range of other expenses connected with employment.
-Thus, companies don’t have to cover hiring, onboarding, training, and operational costs.
+Thus, companies don't have to cover hiring, onboarding, training, and operational costs, saving money that would otherwise be spent on internal recruitment and employee management.

 Variable | Outsourcing vendor | Hiring company |